openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/object_with_difficultly_named_props.ObjectWithDifficultlyNamedProps.md

 ## description
 model with properties that have invalid names for python

-model with properties that have invalid names for python

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------